JohnCremona/CMFs/PostgresSchema.md

   * label
   * level,weight,char_orbit_index
 * Overall
-  * check that label matches level,weight,char_orbit_index
+  * check that label matches level,weight,char_orbit_label
   * check that there is a portrait present for every nonempty newspace in box where straces is set